VSU Enrollment Frequently Asked Questions

 • A student's FAFSA is selected for verification.
 This is a federal process equivalent to an IRS audit in which about one third of applicants are selected to provide additional documentation to prove the validity of the information on their FAFSA.
 VSU will send student a letter requesting the required documents.

-Please continue to check the VSU website and follow VSU on social media.
-You may also contact the Admissions Office at (804) 524-5901 for specific information.
+Please continue to check the Virginia State University’s website and follow us on all social media platforms.
+You may also contact the Admissions Office at (804) 524-5901 for specific admissions information.

 Admissions FAQs - Transfer